Authoring A Provider

 import _ "github.com/openclaw/crabbox/internal/providers/example"

-cmd/crabbox imports internal/providers/all already; nothing else needs to change for the binary to see the new provider.
+cmd/crabbox/main.go already imports internal/providers/all, so nothing else needs to change for the binary to see the new provider.

-Tests inside internal/cli cannot import internal/providers/all because that creates a cycle.
+Tests inside internal/cli cannot import internal/providers/all because that creates an import cycle.
 If you need a test provider for core dispatch, register it from a same-package test file.

 #Step 3.
 Register The Provider

-A provider is a small struct that satisfies cli.Provider:
+A provider is a small struct that satisfies core.Provider:

 package example